-The HC Ski and Snowboard Club is geared towards all skill levels of skiers and riders.
-We travel to a variety of mountains in the tri-state area on a weekly basis beginning in January.
-All trips are scheduled for Saturdays.
-We are planning 5 trips this year, and students have the option to sign up in advance for a trip or trips of their choice.
-The schedule will be distributed at the first student meeting in October 2022.
+The HC Ski and Snowboard Club is geared towards skiers and riders of all levels.
+We travel to nearby mountains on Saturdays in January and February.
+The schedule of trips will be distributed at the first student meeting in October 2022.
 A parent Zoom meeting will also be held this year.
 Students who participate in winter sports should take their commitment to those sports into account in order to determine availability for ski trips.
-Please contact the advisor to get the class code for Google Classroom for meeting dates, locations, and other announcements related to the forms required for participation.
+Please contact the advisors to get the class code for Google Classroom for meeting dates, locations, and other announcements related to the forms required for participation.
 Students need to pay for trips and follow all school and club rules to be included.

-The Spanish Honor Society is a national organization run by the American Association of Teachers of Spanish and Portugese (AATSP) that meets monthly.
+The Spanish Honor Society is a national organization run by the American Association of Teachers of Spanish and Portuguese (AATSP) that meets monthly.
 After an application and grade verification process, qualified students in 11th and 12th grade will participate in events that will make the school community more aware of the various Hispanic cultures and the subtle differences between them.
-Activities in the past have included correspondences with less fortunate young people in Spanish speaking countries, and Hispanic Culture Day where the students became the teachers for an afternoon at Robert Hunter School.
-Meetings will be held on Thursdays, during block 5, in Room 130
+Activities in the past have included correspondences with less fortunate young people in Spanish-speaking countries, and Hispanic Culture Day where the students became the teachers for an afternoon at an elementary school in the community.
+Google classroom code: aitx7pa

 Speech and Debate

 The Speech and Debate Team provides students with the opportunity to engage in serious discussion and debate with other students on the team as well as individuals from other schools that attend the competitions hosted by the New Jersey Forensic League.
 Students can compete in two debate categories, Public Forum and Lincoln/Douglas, and a number of speech categories, including Declamation, Improvisational Acting, Impromptu Speaking, Dramatic Interpretation, Humorous Interpretation, Extemporaneous Speaking, Duo Interpretation, Prose Reading, Poetry Reading, Impromptu Speaking, Improvisational Acting, and Original Oratory.
 The team travels to several competitions held throughout the state beginning in November and culminating with the state tournament held in March.
-Meeting time during block 5 is used to demonstrate speaking and debating techniques, review feedback from judges, and allow members to practice their performances and hone their skills as a speaker and/or debater.
+Meeting time is used to demonstrate speaking and debating techniques, review feedback from judges and allow members to practice their performances and hone their skills as a speaker and/or debater.
 Meetings are held every Monday during block 5 in Room 303.
 Contact Mr. Leonard for more information or join the team's Google Classroom (code ktt5bkz)

 Student Animal Alliance

 The Student Council is a student-run organization and is open to the entire student body.
 The Student Council is responsible for encouraging and promoting school spirit.
-The Student Council organizes many activities throughout the school year, such as Homecoming/Spirit Week, March Madness, Mr. Central, and the running of the Snack Shack during home football games.
+The Student Council organizes many activities throughout the school year, such as Homecoming/Spirit Week, March Madness, Senior Central, and the running of the Snack Shack during home football games.
 The goals of the Student Council are to promote unity among Hunterdon Central students, build connections with their school community, and give all students opportunities to utilize their leadership skills.
-Meetings are held Wednesdays during block 5 in Cafeteria 001.
+Join our Google Classroom for more information: ggcehqz.

 The Lamp is Hunterdon Central's student newspaper.
 It is published monthly and seeks to bring students news, views, entertainment and photos connected to the school community.
 There is also an online publication hclamponline.com.
 We invite students to become involved at any time of the year.
-Students interested in wrting for The Lamp can emaikl Mr. Einhorn.
+Students interested in writing for The Lamp can email Mr. Einhorn.

-Club open to all Central students interested in topics related to gener equality.
-Third Wave will work with local and international organizations to spread awareness about how gener impacts various aspects of our comunity..
-Additionally, the club engages in discussion of current events and topics relating to gender studies.
-Meetings are held every other Monday during unit lunch or block 5 in room 820.
+Club open to all Central students interested in topics related to gender equality.
+Third Wave will work with local and international organizations to spread awareness about how gender impacts various aspects of our community.
+Additionally, the club engages in a discussion of current events and topics relating to gender studies.
+Meetings are on Mondays.

 Tri-M Music Honor Society